1st January -

 George Coates and William Garland, both of Skelton, were each fined for keeping a dog without a license.

-A later photograph of the 'Saltburn Bridge' or as everyone called it the 'Halfpenny Bridge', Toll Board
+A later photograph of the 'Saltburn Bridge' or as everyone called it the 'Halfpenny Bridge', Toll Board and gate showing 'unsafe for motors'.

 Eventually it became totally dangerous and was demolished in 1974.